Byron Buxton Player Props: Twins vs. Marlins

 - The Marlins had a 3.86 team ERA that ranked 13th among all league pitching staffs.

-- Marlins pitchers combined to allow 173 total home runs at a rate of 1.1 per game (17th in baseball).
+- The Marlins gave up 173 total home runs last season (1.1 per game) to rank 17th in baseball.

-- Cueto makes his first start of the season for the Marlins.
+- Alcantara (0-0) starts for the Marlins, his second of the season.

-- In his last appearance on Tuesday, Oct.
-4, the 37-year-old righty, started and went seven innings against the Minnesota Twins.
+- In his last time out on Thursday, the righty tossed 5 2/3 innings against the New York Mets, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.